weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 **Note** While your application is responsible for saving and restoring the user record, the Capture library will automatically save and restore the session token.

+### Refreshing the User's Access Token

+Call `+[JRCapture refreshAccessTokenWithCallback:]` to refresh the signed-in-user's access token.
+Access token last one hour by default.

 ## Troubleshooting

 Sign-ins fail with an error message indicating that the client doesn't have the necessary permissions.